cms-dev/cms/docs/Installation.rst

 Installing gevent (version 1.0)
 ===============================

-To install gevent please clone its GIT repository and use the ``setup.py`` script:
+If you don't use Arch Linux, to install gevent please clone its GIT repository and use the ``setup.py`` script:

 .. sourcecode:: bash